-Performance management
+Performance Management

 - Some "standalone" native Linux tools:

-- top, ntop, httperf, sar, iostat, gkrellm, pload, statnet, Big Brother, iptraf
+- top, ntop, httperf, sar, iostat, gkrellm, pload, statnet, Big Brother, Hobbit, iptraf

-- Understand that in a shared environment, such as z/VM, these will all be lying to you in certain ways.
+- Understand that in a shared environment, such as z/VM (or even LPAR), these will all be lying to you in certain ways.
+SLES10 and RHEL5 are the first versions that use a kernel that has the code necessary to correct this.

 - Proprietary products

-- Velocity Software ESALPS (under z/VM)
+- Velocity Software ESALPS

 - BMC MAINVIEW

+- IBM Performance Tookit

-- Candle OMEGAMON XE
+- OMEGAMON XE